LdBeth/pnmaster/README.md

 to PNM file specification, might failed to be read by this library.
 It that case `pnmtopnm` can be used to normalized the image format.

+This libarary also makes the assumption that grayscale/colored images uses 8-bit color.

 ## Workspace organization